ekhadley/subliminal/README.md

       - It's a given that some feature sparse explanation for the distribution shift exists in the sae's feature basis
         - not so for a prompted or fully finetuned model

-- I moved to gemma-2-9b-it after prompting continued to fail for g2b.
-Is this sensible?
-   - The model has many more high quality saes from gemmascope.
-      - jumprelus

 - would we expect larger models to be better at subliminal learning?
    - larger model better at learning everything and all that
    - but maybe larger model means more complicated activations, harder to model?
    - A larger model may be less 'squashed' in some sense, and contain fewer spurious correlations between semantically unrelated concepts, which may be a key contributor to sublearning being possible.
+   - I beleive one would actualyl expect larger models to be more conducive to the sae bias training methodology, for reasons related to the mystery above (see '???')
+      - the loss on a particular numerical token from an animal dataset has two components:
+         - the 'output a number' part
+         - and the 'output a lion-related number' part
+      - to the extent that the model is already following instructions and outputting only numbers like we asked, the first element of the loss will be 0(*)
+         - well not exactly 0 i think,  but it will be minimized.
+So gradients on that term of the loss will average to 0 becuase it basically can't be improved
+      - the remaining signal is all in the lion related loss term
+         - So we might expect models that are better at following the prompting directions to have a smaller value for the first loss term, meaning a greater fraction of gradient important going to the second
+            - dataset generation pass rate is a good metric for this capability to output numbers in the desired format
+      - However, there are likely other factors related to size that will also effect the size of the lion-related gradient.
+These could be + or - im not sure.

 - Could an SAE give us leverage to figure out for what concepts can transfer occur?
    - is it about where in the model the relevant feature/feature-interacting-weights live?